Beliavsky/Fortran-Tools/README.md

 [f2perl](https://f2perl.sourceforge.net/): translates Fortran 77 into Perl, by Steve Hancock.
 Also at [GitHub](https://github.com/shancock9/f77-to-perl).

+[f2rust](https://github.com/zaynar/f2rust): partial Fortran 77 to Rust compiler used to translate the SPICE Toolkit into Rust for rsspice, by Zaynar.
+It could probably be extended to support other Fortran programs, but currently it is quite SPICE-specific.

 [f4go](https://github.com/Konstantin8105/f4go): Transpiling Fortran code to golang code, by Konstantin8105

 [F77Ccompiler](https://github.com/sthfaceless/F77Ccompiler): compiler from Fortran 77 to C, by Danil